mecid/mecid.github.io/_posts/2022-10-18-mastering-navigationsplitview-in-swiftui.md

 ```

 #### Conclusion
-Today we learned how to build two or three-column navigation in SwiftUI using the brand-new NavigationSplitView.
+Today we learned how to build two or three-column navigation in SwiftUI using the brand-new *NavigationSplitView*.
 I think it is much easier than before or works better now.